When it comes to coffee in Austin, there’s definitely no shortage.

 Various Locations

 Bennu is perhaps most well-known for the fact that, well, it never closes.
 These 24/7 coffee lounges are equipped with both a patio and a spacious, comfortable indoor area, where at any given time on any given day there are likely to be dozens of people studying, reading, chatting or--naturally--working on their screenplay.
 Along with the hours, the actual menu items are ideal as well, and you can choose from French-press coffee, loose-leaf tea, designer mochas, full-bodied cold brew and more.
 And for food?
-Think baked goods, salads and sandwiches from local vendors like Taco Mex Tacos, Quack's Pastries, and Hoboken Pies.
+Think baked goods, salads and sandwiches from local vendors.
 Because we all know that nothing works up an appetite like working on your thesis at 3 a.m.

 Various Locations